-- Or power to close or trip the solenoids that operate the breaker
+- Power too close or trip the solenoids that operate the breaker

-- Or Electronic devices such as power monitors, automatic power factor correction systems, etc
+- Electronic devices such as power monitors, automatic power factor correction systems, etc

 Medium and high voltage systems use similar transformers that are rated at those higher voltages.

 The control power transformer is usually single phase, is fused at the primary volt levels and at the lower volt level.
 Fusing may be at both or only 1 of the levels.
-These transformers generally provide a range of 5-30 amps and are rated in VA; they are usually single phase.
-Some common sizes are 100 , 500, 750, 1000 VA .
+These transformers generally provide a range of 5-30 amps and are rated in VA and they are usually single phase.
+For example some common sizes are 100 , 500, 750, 1000 VA .
 Some go higher.

 Control power transformers generally are powered AHEAD of the main breaker, so be very careful when investigating and working these devices.

 Location?
 Good luck!
 Some OEM’s build convenient drawout cabinets to safely shut down control power systems: open a certain door/cabinet and access to fusing and the transformer may be safe and easy.
-Some are still powered after opening their cabinets.
+However some control power systems are still powered after opening their cabinets.
 Still, some OEM’s hide their control power system.
-Some mount them in dangerous locations.
+While others mount them in dangerous locations.

 Some may have fusing with or without a disconnect switch ahead of the fusing.
 Some are in accessible locations.
 Other OEM’s work very hard to make accessibility difficult, depending upon their design Philosophy.

-In ALL cases, refer to the OEM’s documentation for safety instructions regarding these important and necessary systems.
-If in doubt, STAY OUT of control power systems.
+In ALL cases, refer to the OEM’s documentation for safety instructions regarding these important and necessary control power transformers in switchgear.
+Above all if in doubt, STAY OUT of control power systems.